Frequently Asked Questions

 Is there parking?

-To limit any impact on the local environment and avoid congestion, parking on site will only be made available upon request to those with mobility and accessibility requirements.
-To enquire about accessible parking please e-mail email@example.com For further accessibility information please see our response to the question 'What kind of facillities do you provide for those in a wheelchair?' in the 'Services and Accessibility' section of this FAQ.
+To limit any impact on the local environment and avoid congestion, we are recommending carpooling and public transport as much as possible.
+Parking is available but quite limited so please plan accordingly To secure accessible parking please e-mail firstname.lastname@example.org For further accessibility information please see our response to the question 'What kind of facillities do you provide for those in a wheelchair?' in the 'Services and Accessibility' section of this FAQ.

 Services and Accessibility